 The phrase that makes this messy

-The IRS uses the term substantially identical, not a bright-line list.
-That is why this topic keeps confusing investors.
+The IRS uses the term substantially identical, not a bright-line list — which is exactly why this topic keeps generating confusion.
+There is no comprehensive checklist of what qualifies.

 The operational lesson is simple: do not play games with near-clones unless your system is intentionally designed to handle them conservatively.